-God is so faithful.
-He patiently has been teaching me more about His love and continually revealing more about His nature and character.
+God is faithful.
+He has patiently been teaching me more about His love and continually revealing more about His nature and character.
 I was trying to take in these wonderful truths and affirmations but would still struggle.
-When I found myself slipping back into old patterns of thinking and needed more encouragement from God, I cried out to Him for help and encouragement.
+When I found myself slipping back into old patterns of thinking and needing more encouragement from God, I prayed to Him for help and encouragement.
 God likes being asked.
-In this chapter, I chronicle several instances when God wonderfully answered my requests.
+In this chapter, I chronicle several instances when God faithfully answered my requests.